Find Affordable College Courses

 Mattoon, IL

-Lake Land College landed the #10 spot in the 2023 rankings for the most popular undergraduate certificate allied health and medical assisting services programs.
-Located in the town of Mattoon, Lake Land College is a public school with a small student population.
+Lake Land College ranked #10 on this year’s Most Popular Allied Health Services Undergraduate Certificate Schools in Illinois list.
+Located in the distant town of Mattoon, Lake Land College is a public college with a small student population.

 About 96% of the students majoring in medical assisting at the school are women while 4% are male.